 First, you need to be sure that you are a salaried individual.
 Its source document is Income Tax Ordinance, 2001.
 In the first schedule, part I, division I of this ordinance, rates of tax are mentioned.
-The clause 1A is as follows:
+The clause 2 is as follows:

-Where the income of an individual chargeable under the head “salary” exceeds fifty per cent of his taxable income, the rates of tax to be applied shall be as set out in the following table [rates of tax for a salaried taxpayer]
+Where the income of an individual chargeable under the head “salary” exceeds seventy-five per cent of his taxable income, the rates of tax to be applied shall be as set out in the following table [rates of tax for a salaried taxpayer]

 The tax year in Pakistan begins on July 01 and ends on June 30.
-During the tax year, if your taxable income consists of salary to the extent of more than fifty percent, then you are a salaried individual, and the tax slab of the salaried individuals will apply to you.
+During the tax year, if your taxable income consists of salary to the extent of more than seventy-five percent, then you are a salaried individual, and the tax slab of the salaried individuals will apply to you.